 Worker Organizing

-We organize criminalized workers to take collective action in industries that rely on their labor, building strategic campaigns to shift power in those industries.
+We organize criminalized workers to take collective action in industries that rely on our labor, building strategic campaigns to shift power in those industries.

 Worker Education

-We host workshops to increase workers' understanding of their rights and develop strategies to vindicate those rights, improving wages and work conditions.
+We host workshops to increase workers' understanding of their rights and develop strategies to vindicate them, improving wages and work conditions.

 Worker Advocacy